OwenBernstein/OwenBernstein.github.io/_posts/2020-9-13-Introduction.md

 title: Introduction
 ---

-An exploration of past elections and their closeness.

 As the contentious 2020 election looms nearer, countless Americans will begin to make their predictions for election night.
 In this blog I will discuss insights from previous elections as well as offer my own predictions for the 2020